Barhebraeus: Arabic version

 Barhebraeus's Chronicon Syriacum was purposefully modified for Arabic in Tārīkh Mukhtaṣar al-Duwal to suit his target audience.
 For instance, he omitted accounts of Arab persecutions, softened Christian-Mongol connections, used the Hijri calendar exclusively, and replaced overtly Christian expressions with inclusive wording.
 Both the Syriac and Arabic versions exhibit linguistic and ideological variations that signify Barhebraeus's purpose to tailor the work for different audiences, as the Arabic version carefully adjusts the text to accommodate Muslim ears.

-A more accurate translation of the Arabic recension would be "The Abridged Histories of the States or Empires" although many contemporary scholars have translated this as "The Abridged History of the Dynasties".
+A more accurate translation of the Arabic recension would be "The Abridged Histories of the States or Empires", although many contemporary scholars have translated this as "The Abridged History of the Dynasties".
 This is because the Arabic word al-duwal (plural of dawla) literally means 'states' or 'political powers', while Barhebraeus frequently used ansāb to refer to 'dynasties'.
 An 18th-century Latin translation that used the word dynastiarum to convey the idea of political succession is probably what gave rise to the popular translation 'dynasties'.

 Though their emphases differ, the sources underpinning both texts are essentially the same.
-The chronicle of Michael the Syrian, East-Syriac historical writings, various Arabic and Persian material — particularly Juvayni's Tārīkh-i Jahāngushāy, which Barhebraeus likely encountered while at Maragha — and potential Armenian sources constitute the primary sources of inspiration.
+The chronicle of Michael the Syrian, East-Syriac historical writings, various Arabic and Persian material—particularly Juvayni's Tārīkh-i Jahāngushāy, which Barhebraeus probably encountered while at Maragha—and potential Armenian sources constitute the primary sources of inspiration.

 In descriptions of the terminology employed, the Syriac edition applies the title 'Caliph' to multiple Muslim rulers, including the Fatimids, while the Arabic work reserves this title exclusively for the Abbasid Caliph, aligning with mainstream Islamic convention of Barhebraeus's time and region.
 Omitted are accounts describing the persecution of Christians at Tagrit by Arab forces and details regarding Christians taking refuge in a church before their liberation by two Armenians.
 Additionally omitted is the use of explicitly Christian formulations like referring to Hulagu's wife as "the believing queen and lover of Christ", and all uses of the Greek calendar.

-Further on, the Arabic chronicle also shortens or softens depictions of Muslim aggression toward Christians such as condensing passages describing the plundering of the monastery of Beth Kūdida's Sister, the months-long siege of Mor Mattai Monastery by Kurds with looting of the monastery's valuables by them and their altercations with the monks, the murder of Christians at the Habsusyotho monastery, and the killing of ‘Alam al-Din Sanjar and his Kurdish allies.
+Further on, the Arabic chronicle also shortens or softens depictions of Muslim aggression toward Christians, such as by condensing passages describing the plundering of the Monastery of the Sisters of Beth Kūdida, the months-long siege of Mor Mattai Monastery by Kurds with looting of the monastery's valuables by them and their altercations with the monks, the murder of Christians at the Habsusyotho monastery, and the killing of ʿAlam al-Din Sanjar and his Kurdish allies.

 Both versions praise Hulagu's successor Kublai Khan, but the Arabic version omits the phrase "lover of Christians" in favour of "lover of all religious people from all confessions and nations", with various descriptions admiring the Mongol rulers.
 Additionally, in further demonstration of the good relations between Christians and Mongols, the Arabic text excises a passage about a Syriac priest rising to a high-ranking position as a physician in Hulagu's palace.

 While both recount stories of Crusaders in the Middle East, the Arabic version specifies the Crusaders as "Franks", while the Syriac version refers to everyone as "Christians" regardless of denomination or political position.